xendk/dce/README.md

 replaces the selected container in the .dce_container -v, --verbose               print exec'ed command
--n, --dry-run               only print exec'ed command, don't run -?, --print-service         print the service saved -h, --help                  print this help and exit
+-n, --dry-run               only print exec'ed command, don't run -s, --copy-keys             copy keys from $HOME/.ssh into the container -?, --print-service         print the service saved -h, --help                  print this help and exit
 ```